Breast Cancer Risk and Prevention

 Birth Control Pills & Cancer Risk

-Birth control pills (BCPs) first came out in the 1960s and are the most common method of contraception in the United States.
-Since then, the ingredients and doses of BCPs have changed.
+Since birth control pills (BCPs) came out in the 1960s, the ingredients have changed.
 Early BCPs had 150 micrograms of ethinyl estradiol, whereas today's BCPs have about 20 micrograms.
 These changes make it hard to apply the results of previous studies to today's BCPs.

 Increased screening is not needed for women who have taken birth control pills.